watchexec/watchexec/doc/watchexec.1.md

 :   Use a different shell

-By default, Watchexec will use sh on unix and cmd (CMD.EXE) on Windows.
+By default, Watchexec will use \$SHELL if its defined or a default of sh on Unix-likes, and either pwsh, powershell, or cmd (CMD.EXE) on Windows, depending on what Watchexec detects is the running shell.

-With this, you can override that and use a different shell, for example one with more features or one which has your custom aliases and functions.
+With this option, you can override that and use a different shell, for example one with more features or one which has your custom aliases and functions.

 If the value has spaces, it is parsed as a command line, and the first